-3. Time Limit for Processing Appeals
+6. Time Limit for Processing Appeals

-Members will be provided with a written appeal decision by certified or registered mail within 30 days of the date the appeal was received.
-The time limit may be extended by mutual agreement, in writing, between the Member and us.
+For Pre-Service Appeals, Members will be provided with a written appeal decision within 30 days of the date the appeal was received.
+For Post-Service Appeals, Members will be provided with a written appeal decision within 30 days of the date the appeal was received.
+These time limits may be extended by mutual agreement, in writing, between the Member and us.
 Any extension will not exceed 30 days from the date of the agreement.
 We may decline to extend the review period for an appeal if a service has been continued pending an appeal.

 If an appeal requires the review of medical information, the date of receipt will be the date we receive a signed authorization to release or obtain protected health information.
+If we do not respond to an informal inquiry within 3 business days, the date of receipt will be the 4th business day following the date we received the inquiry or the date we receive the signed authorization to release or obtain protected health information, whichever is later.
 No appeal will be deemed received until actual receipt of the appeal at the appropriate address or phone number listed in section VI.B.
 HOW TO FILE AN APPEAL.